njcorona/mercado-libre-webscraper/README.md

 # MercadoLibre webscraper

-This is a MercadoLibre webscraper written in R.  It scrapes Argentina, Brazil, Chile, Colombia, Mexico, Peru, and Uruguay for data on the listings and sellers of iPhone8 cases, iPhone8+ cases, motorcycle helmets, Bluetooth speakers, and Bluetooth headphones.
+This is a MercadoLibre webscraper written in R.  It scrapes Argentina, Brazil, Chile, Colombia, Mexico, Peru, and Uruguay for data on the listings and sellers of iPhone8 cases, iPhone8+ cases, motorcycle helmets, Bluetooth speakers, and Bluetooth headphones, and it cleans that data to be research-ready.

 ## Getting started